Pamasich/obsidian-text-color/README.md

 # obsidian-colored-text
-Enables apply any CSS color to text in Obsidian easily.
+Enables applying any CSS color to text in Obsidian easily.